Rule 8.890. Remittitur

 (A)Issue a remittitur immediately after the Court of Appeal denies transfer or the period for granting transfer under rule 8.1008(a) expires if there will be no further proceedings in the appellate division;

-(B)Send the remittitur to the trial court with a file-stamped copy of the opinion or order; and
+(B)Send the remittitur to the trial court with a filed-endorsed copy of the opinion or order; and

 (2)If an appellate division case is transferred to a Court of Appeal under rule 8.1000 et seq., on receiving the Court of Appeal remittitur, the appellate division clerk must issue a remittitur and return documents to the trial court as provided in rule 8.1018.